Torso of a Woman

 myminifactory

-The free approach to form, sources and materials that can be seen in Rodin's work anticipates developments in later 20th-century sculpture.
-He studied and collected classical art, and later in life made assemblages.
-Here he has placed his bronze torso on a dramatically different plaster cast of a classical marble pedestal from his own collection.
+Rodin's unencumbered approach to form, sources, and materials in his work foreshadows advancements in 20th-century sculpture.
+He studied classical art extensively and later created assemblages using various materials.
+Here, he has placed a bronze torso on a dramatically altered plaster cast of a classical marble pedestal from his own collection.
 The truncation of the torso makes it more abstract and less naturalistic.
-Rodin sometimes asked his models to sit on the ground with their back to him, arms and legs outstretched in front.
-'In that position'…, he said, …'the back, which narrows at the waist and enlarges at the hips resembles an exquisitely curved vase, an amphora which contains within its flanks the life of the future'.
-By setting the torso on a classically-derived plinth, Rodin invited viewers to see the bronze as something set apart to be admired, just like an ancient Greek vase.
-A recent inspection of the bronze torso has revealed the presence of many of the metal pins that held the sand core in position during the casting process.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.Courtesy of the Victoria and Albert Museum, London
+Rodin often asked his models to sit on the ground with their back to him, arms, and legs outstretched in front.
+"In that position," he said, "...the back, which narrows at the waist and enlarges at the hips resembles an exquisitely curved vase, an amphora that contains within its flanks the life of the future."
+By setting the torso on a classically-derived plinth, Rodin invites viewers to see the bronze as something set apart for admiration, just like an ancient Greek vase.
+A recent inspection of the bronze torso reveals many metal pins that held the sand core in position during the casting process.

 With this file you will be able to print Torso of a Woman with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Torso of a Woman.